dam0/oci-ga-tf-ext-app/oci-terraform-ansible/README.md

    - Only allows requests to specific paths (/ords/r/marinedataregister)
    - Provides protection against common web attacks

+### Host-Level Firewall

+Each instance is configured with firewalld for host-level security:

+1. **Bastion Host Firewall**:
+   - SSH (port 22) - For administrative access
+   - All other ports blocked by default

+2. **Private Instance Firewall**:
+   - SSH (port 22) - For administrative access via bastion
+   - Tomcat (port 8080) - For web application traffic from load balancer
+   - ORDS (port 8888) - For Oracle REST Data Services
+   - All other ports blocked by default

+3. **Firewall Management**:
+   - Automatic configuration during Ansible provisioning
+   - Persistent rules across reboots
+   - Status verification and reporting
+   - Group-specific configurations via Ansible group variables

 ### Customizing Security Settings

 You can customize the security settings by modifying the following variables: